jpgoldberg/powerset-generator/README.md

  m = ps.powerset([n for n in range(32)])
 ```

-`m` does not consume many Gigabytes of memory
+`m` does not consume many gigabytes of memory.

+I probably came across the idea of using a generator
+and `itertools.combinations()` from [Allen Downey](https://stackoverflow.com/users/661626/allen-downey)'s [Stack Overflow answer](https://stackoverflow.com/a/53726866/1304076).

 Secondly, I wanted type clarity and breadth.
 Many of the examples that I saw were specific to lists,
 and all lacked type annotations.

-Finally, I wanted to try my hand a creating a Python package.
+I also wanted to try my hand a creating a Python package.
 Doing so around a very simple bit of code has its conveniences.
+And while the very initial versions of this started
+aa a GitHub gist, I wanted to add tests and more extensive documentation.